MBA Impact Hour

 .
 Come prepared to join us for a good conversation.

-Please note: all MBA Impact Hours will run from 5 to 6pm in The Lewis Institute’s offices unless otherwise stated.
+Please check back with us at the end of January to see the schedule for the spring semester.
+Please note: All MBA Impact Hours will run from 5 to 6pm in The Lewis Institute’s offices unless otherwise stated.
 MBA Impact Hours are first come, first served and are open to graduate students.

 and 2017 Alumni Rising Star